Table of Contents

 • Olive oil

-To view the full recipe for harissa paste, click here
+To view the full recipe on flaevor.com for Harissa Paste, click here

 How Do I Use Harissa Paste in Cooking?